yanlingOu/SANet/README.md

+# SANet
-# SANet: Self-Adapting Network for Weakly Supervised Salient Object Detection with Boosting Scribble Annotations
+## Self-Adapting Network for Weakly Supervised Salient Object Detection with Boosting Scribble Annotations
-## Our code will be uploaded and updated after the paper is published!
+Our code will be uploaded and updated after the paper is published!